 - immunosuppressed; for example, those receiving cancer treatment, taking corticosteroids, are on anti-TNF therapy or have poorly controlled HIV/AIDS

-Those who are active smokers will have a reduced respiratory defence, so it is sensible to encourage any staff members who smoke to quit (click here for tips).
+Those who are active smokers will have a reduced respiratory defence, so it is sensible to encourage any staff members who smoke to quit (see CovidFit.gi for more, or click here for tips).

 The main vulnerability is older age, above 70 years of age.